deutsche-nationalbibliothek/casimir-workshop/README.md

 ## Install CASIMiR

-Regardless how you arrived at a working R environment, to install the [CASMiR package](https://github.com/deutsche-nationalbibliothek/casimir) featured in this workshop and all other required packages use the following command inside your R session:
+If not already installed, to install the [CASMiR package](https://github.com/deutsche-nationalbibliothek/casimir) featured in this workshop and all other required packages use the following command inside your R session: